cmscaltech/summer18-AlexanderZ/README.md

 **STEP 3: Run the tune**

-Now you should be able to run a MC tuning by simply executing the `master.py` code with command `$ python master.py <tune_config.json>` at the top-level, where `<tune_config.json>` should be the config file described in the previous step.
+Now you should be able to run a MC tuning by simply executing the `master.py` code with command `$ python master.py -c <tune_config.json>` at the top-level, where `<tune_config.json>` should be the config file described in the previous step.
+Additional options for the genetic algorithm tune are `--generations`, `--population-size`, and `--max-events`.